Welcome to my National Consumer Center review.

 Who wouldn’t want that?

-Like all too good to be true offers, you know there’s going to be a catch.
+Like all too good-to-be-true offers, you know there’s going to be a catch.

-Sometimes requiring you to make a purchase.
+Sometimes it requires you to make a purchase.

 Actually, most of the time.

-Now here’s the real catch.
+Now, here’s the real catch.

 Not just money but some that offer $50+ just for capturing an email address.

-So the idea behind their business is to be able to pay others to get these leads and all they do is offer a small incentive.
+So, the idea behind their business is to be able to pay others to get these leads, and all they do is offer a small incentive.

-If they don’t make over a thousand dollars then they won’t have the means to give you that $1,000 Walmart gift card.
+If they don’t make over a thousand dollars, then they won’t have the means to give you that $1,000 Walmart gift card.

 Make sense?

-That’s really as simple as it is but almost all its members won’t get that simple concept as that is the kind of knowledge you get from something like starting a blog.
+That’s really as simple as it is, but almost all its members won’t get that simple concept, as that is the kind of knowledge you get from something like starting a blog.

 Will National Consumer Center Pay?

-There are way too many complaints of members being cut-off from some of the offers and that is absolutely not acceptable.
+There are way too many complaints of members being cut off from some of the offers, and that is absolutely not acceptable.

 These guys are making their money by having you do all the dirty work for them.

-Now get them into hundreds and thousands of dollars into profit and you can bet that they will pay you.
+Now get them into hundreds and thousands of dollars into profit, and you can bet that they will pay you.

 This is the same exact reason I ALWAYS recommend you start an affiliate marketing business.

-That’s how I make my living and that is how you should do yours as well.
+That’s how I make my living, and that is how you should do yours as well.

 So is National Consumer Center a Scam?